Waboodoo/HTTP-Shortcuts/docs/advanced.md

 If you use this variable in multiple shortcuts, you will be prompted to choose which shortcut should be executed.

+If you are on Android 11 or newer, you can enhance this by enabling a shortcut as a Direct Share target.
+You will find the checkbox for this in its "Trigger & Execution Settings".
+When this is enabled, the shortcut will appear in the Direct Share sheet, making it easier to quickly share text with that specific shortcut.

 Note that the value that you share will not be stored into that variable, but will only be used temporarily for the execution of the shortcut, meaning that the next time you execute the shortcut that variable will still have its previous value.

 See also the [variables documentation](#variables.md#sharing) for more information.